 Producers will be able to apply for the financial support between 9 August and 20 September 2022.
 As part of the support package, the government temporarily raises the support levels for animal production within the framework of the national support for agriculture in northern Sweden by about 25%.
 The increase will apply retroactively from 1 July. |

 In 2020, there were 689 companies engaged in greenhouse farming in Sweden.
-Agricultural companies with pigs add up to 1,146 companies, 2,451 companies with chicken, 15,426 with cattle, 7,956 with sheep.
-Additionally, it targets around 800 fishermen.
+In regards to agricultural enterprises, there are 1,146 companies with pigs, 2,451 companies with chicken, 15,426 with cattle, and 7,956 with sheep, as well as 800 fisheries that have the opportunity to be impacted by this measure.

 Workers | Businesses | Citizens |